 - Induction stage—focused on obtaining steady blood levels.

 - Stabilization stage—focused on ending drug-seeking behavior, other opioid use, and cravings.

 - Maintenance stage—focused on keeping a patient abstinent from substance misuse and away from people, things, and places connected to their addiction, as well as helping them maintain a productive lifestyle (without regular adjustments to the dose).

-- For best results, people should integrate behavioral therapy and social support, which can help address underlying causes of the drug use and establish healthy patterns and skills for long-term recovery.
+For the best results, people should integrate behavioral therapy and social support into treatment, which can help address the underlying causes of drug use and establish healthy patterns and skills for long-term recovery.

-Like heroin and many prescription pain medications, methadone is an opioid medication.1 The difference is that it has a more gradual onset and causes more stable drug levels in the brain.4 At the same time, methadone will help to alleviate the desire to use other more destructive opioid drugs.4
+Like heroin and many prescription pain medications, methadone is an opioid medication.1 The difference is that methadone has a more gradual onset and causes more stable drug levels in the brain.4 At the same time, methadone will help to alleviate the desire to use other, more destructive opioid drugs.4

 Benefits of Methadone Treatment